Rose is an enthusiastic writer and reader who publishes articles most Thursdays. She enjoys all book genres, especially drama and fantasy.

 What’s the Big Deal?

-Bullied, shunned, and suspended from school, “trailer-trash” Amy Gumm is a chick who’s tired of being made fun of by her schoolmates and ignored by her substance-abusing mother.
-She’s ready to ditch her life in Dusty Acres—ready to catch the nearest bus and ride to anywhere but where she is—and then a tornado comes, and suddenly the job’s done for her.
+Bullied, shunned, and freshly suspended from school, “trailer-trash” Amy Gumm is a chick who’s tired of being made fun of by her schoolmates and ignored by her substance-abusing mother.
+She’s ready to ditch her life in Dusty Acres Trailer Park, ready to catch the nearest bus and ride to anywhere but where she is.
+And then a tornado comes, and suddenly the job’s done for her.

 Amy winds up in—you guessed it—the wonderful world of Oz.
-The first person she meets there is Pete, a mysterious emerald-eyed boy who saves her, literally, from the precipice of certain death (she and her trailer landed on the edge of a canyon).
-Pete then disappears, leaving Amy alone, so she decides to heed the advice he gave and follows the Yellow Brick Road to the Emerald City.
+The first person she meets there is Pete, a mysterious emerald-eyed boy who saves her, literally, from the precipice of certain death.
+Pete then disappears, leaving Amy totally lost and alone, so she decides to heed the advice he gave and follows the Yellow Brick Road to the Emerald City.

 In her hour of need, though, a savior arrives.
-It's not exactly a fairy godmother, but since she has no other choices, Mombi the witch has to do.
+It’s not exactly a fairy godmother, but since she has no other choices, Mombi the witch has to do.
 Mombi tells Amy that she can save her—for a price.
-All Amy has to do is join the Revolutionary Order of the Wicked, a secret organization devoted to the demise of Dorothy.
-She agrees, and thus begins Amy’s new life of training, fighting, and even love in the time of war.
+All Amy has to do is join the Revolutionary Order of the Wicked, a secret organization devoted to the demise of you-know-who, and take it upon her shoulders to kill none other than Dorothy Gale herself (but no pressure).

 - Author: Danielle Paige